pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

     https://bnp-paribas.openbankproject.com/obp/v1.4.0/banks/bnpparibas-xx-a1/
     404 Not Found

+*   Q: Why am I not seeing any data for the test user?

+    A: You need to use a test user appropriate to your city.
+This is encoded in the email address as the first initial, so:

+    -   xxxxx.b.p@example.com --> .be --> Brussels
+    -   xxxxx.f.p@example.com --> .fr --> Paris
+    -   xxxxx.i.p@example.com --> .it --> Rome
+    -   xxxxx.t.p@example.com --> .tr --> Paris
+    -   xxxxx.u.p@example.com --> .us --> San Francisco

 *   Q: Why doesn't it work?
     A: Double check parameters are spelt correctly (including http vs https etc.)